-I approach the studio as research space to render objects and image through observation, experimentation, and haptic intuition.
-Through this process I am surveying the Artifact as an object format with visual meaning that is amplified by the alteration of materiality, accretion of personal histories, cultural and historical perceptions, and the articulation of display.
+I approach the studio as research space to render objects through observation, haptic touch, and digital methods.
+Through these processes I am surveying the object as a format of communication.
+This format of visual meaning is articulated by the style of depiction, alteration of materiality, and method of display.

-I use haptic materials like ceramic because they are uniquely responsive, allowing them to be formed with nuance from an accurate depiction to an expressive interpretation.
-This ability to create diverse visual qualities in tandem allows control of the context and cadence of an object or image.
-The process of material transmutation that is paramount to ceramics is applied as an ideology to my cross disciplinary practice that extends into any material that seems appropriate.
-Materiality and the process of manipulation are used to emphasize imbued narrative and poetic meaning in representational imagery.
+I use haptic materials like clay because they are uniquely responsive; they can be formed with nuance from an accurate depiction to an expressive interpretation.
+This ability to create diverse visual qualities simultaneously allows control of the context and cadence of an object.
+The process of material transmutation that is paramount to ceramic processes is applied as an ideology to my cross disciplinary practice.
+One that places conceptual importance on the implications of materiality and the methods used to form it.

-Digital modeling and CNC tools also transmute my role as maker with the removal of hand and a break with the time and physics of real matter.
-Introducing a touch that lacks the haptic and mirrors the dichotomy of our evolving relationship to nature, technology, and history.
+Digital modeling and CNC tools further transmute my role as maker by replacing the analog mark of the hand with the digital.
+This introduces a touch that lacks the haptic and mirrors the dichotomy of our evolving relationship between nature, technology, and history.

 My sculptures are composed to present poetic compositions of objects inviting interactions that are not linear, existing outside a known timeline, that remain open to interpretation.
 I use display strategies that echo the still life, collection, or staged set to place the works in the respective contexts of a poem, essay, or story.
 It is a means to communicate philosophic and poetic meaning surrounding the human experience in an object format.